citp/privacy-policy-historical/f/fa/fan/fandom.com.md

-> *The following text is extracted and transformed from the fandom.com privacy policy that was archived on 2006-10-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061019202145id_/http%3A//www.fandom.com/0/privacy_policy.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the fandom.com privacy policy that was archived on 2007-05-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070505114154id_/http%3A//www.mania.com/privacy-policy.html) for the most accurate reproduction.*

-# Cinescape – Movies, TV, Comic Books, DVDs, Toys, Video Games, Music and more.
+# Privacy Policy

 Mania Entertainment LLC takes your privacy seriously.
 Please read the following to learn more about our privacy policy.

 What this Privacy Policy Covers

-• This Privacy Policy covers Mania Entertainment`s treatment of personally identifiable information that Mania Entertainment collects when you are on the Mania Entertainment site, and when you use Mania Entertainment`s services.
-This policy also covers Mania Entertainment`s treatment of any personally identifiable information that Mania Entertainment`s business partners share with Mania Entertainment or that Mania Entertainment may collect on a partner`s site.
+• This Privacy Policy covers Mania Entertainment's treatment of personally identifiable information that Mania Entertainment collects when you are on the Mania Entertainment site, and when you use Mania Entertainment's services.
+This policy also covers Mania Entertainment's treatment of any personally identifiable information that Mania Entertainment's business partners share with Mania Entertainment or that Mania Entertainment may collect on a partner's site.

 • This policy does not apply to the practices of companies that Mania Entertainment does not own or control, or to people that Mania Entertainment does not employ or manage.